Jargon4072/background_remove/README.md

 and then use curl to call the API.

 ### Dependencies
 Check requirements.txt for python packages dependencies.
-If GPU is available make sure to install tensorflow with GPU support and then run the scripts for better speed.
+If GPU is available make sure to install tensorflow with GPU support(i.e. with cuda and cudnn libreries) and then run the scripts for better speed.

 ## Future Work
 * Finetune the model for better detection around edges